USEPA/AMET/docs/AMET_Install_Guide_v1.md

 Research Triangle Park, NC 27711

-Prepared by: Zac Adelman and Uma Shankar
+Prepared by: Zac Adelman, Uma Shankar, Wyat Appel and Robert Gilliam

-Institute for the Environment
+US EPA and the Institute for the Environment

 The University of North Carolina at Chapel Hill